MrCrypticxDev/NoStickers-Discord-Bot/README.md

 ## Additional information
 * You may run `npm run lint` to find errors in your code.
 There's also `npm run lint:fix` that has the ability to correct certain types of mistakes.
 * Written in the JavaScript language, runs on the Node.js runtime environment, and uses Discord.js as the core library.
 * Chalk is used for logging, whilst mongoose is for using MongoDB.
 ESLint is for code linting.
+There are also other libraries used such as discord-interactions and node-fetch for creating and replying to slash commands and interactions.

 ## License
 The NoStickers Discord bot is released under the GNU General Public License 3.0.
 See [LICENSE](LICENSE) for more details.